lucamassarelli/Unsupervised-Features-Learning-For-Binary-Similarity/README.md

 ### Download word2vec model for asm

-Before to run the experiment you need to download also the word2vec model for asm.
+Before to run the experiment you need to download the word2vec model for asm.
 It consists of two file, the embedding matrix and the word2id file.
 The latter that assigns to each instruction an id.
 The id correspond to the relative row of the instruction inside the embedding matrix.